zarif-ahmed/GoogleMapStyling/README.md

 ```
     override func loadView() {
         let camera = GMSCameraPosition.camera(withLatitude: -33.86, longitude: 151.20, zoom: 14.0)
         let mapView = GMSMapView.map(withFrame: CGRect.zero, camera: camera)

         do {
             // Set the map style by passing the URL of the local file.
             if let styleURL = Bundle.main.url(forResource: "style", withExtension: "json") {
             mapView.mapStyle = try GMSMapStyle(contentsOfFileURL: styleURL)
             } else {
             NSLog("Unable to find style.json")
             }
         } catch {
             NSLog("One or more of the map styles failed to load. \(error)")
             }

         self.view = mapView
         }
     }
 ```

 - NOTE:
--The sample project doesn't include an API key for GoogleMaps SDK.
+- The sample project doesn't include an API key for GoogleMaps SDK.
 Make sure you get the key and set it in AppDelegate.
--The steps for doing this can be found in the link https://developers.google.com/maps/documentation/ios-sdk/start
+- The steps for doing this can be found in the link https://developers.google.com/maps/documentation/ios-sdk/start